Online Price Competition under Generalized Linear Demands: Introduction

-\paragraph{Demand learning in competitive environments.} Over the past two decades, there has been substantial progress in demand learning under competition.
-Early work by \cite{kirman1975learning} analyzed symmetric two-seller competition with linear demand.
-Asymmetry and noise were incorporated by \cite{cooper2015learning}, who let each seller learn independently (effectively as a monopolist) and established equilibrium under known price sensitivities.
-In contrast, \cite{li2024lego} studied dynamic pricing with \emph{unknown} price sensitivities under a linear demand model and achieved the optimal $\widetilde{O}(\sqrt{T})$ regret rate.
-In their setup, firm $i$’s expected demand is
+\textbf{Demand learning in competitive environments.} Over the past two decades, there has been substantial progress in demand learning under competition.
+Early work by \citet{kirman1975learning} analyzed symmetric two-seller competition with linear demand.
+Asymmetry and noise were incorporated by \citet{cooper2015learning}, who let each seller learn independently (effectively as a monopolist) and established equilibrium under known price sensitivities.
+In contrast, \citet{li2024lego} studied dynamic pricing with \emph{unknown} price sensitivities under a linear demand model and achieved the optimal $\widetilde{O}(\sqrt{T})$ regret rate.
+In their setup, seller $i$’s expected demand is $\lambda_i(\mathbf{p})=\alpha_{i,0}-\beta_{i,0}p_i+\sum_{j \in [N] \setminus \{i\}}\gamma_{ij,0}p_j$, where $[N] = \{1, 2, \dots, N\}$ indexes the sellers and the true parameters $(\alpha_{i,0}, \beta_{i,0}, \gamma_{ij,0})$ are unknown with $\beta_{i,0}>0$.
+The condition $\beta_{i,0} > 0$ captures the standard economic assumption that the demand of seller $i$ decreases as their own price $p_i$ increases.
+However, nonlinear demand models are often more realistic and have been explored in several applications \citep{gallego2006price, wan2022nonlinear, wan2023conditions}.
+For instance, \citet{gallego2006price} considered the mean demand function $\lambda_i(\mathbf{p})=a_i\left(p_i\right)/(\sum_j a_j\left(p_j\right)+\kappa)$, for some \textit{known} increasing functions $a_i$ and real value $\kappa \in (0,1]$.
+They establish the existence of a NE, but they do not propose an online learning procedure.